dotnet/docs-maui/docs/android/emulator/device-manager.md

 01. Edit any properties that you need to modify.
 To make changes to properties, see [Editing Android Virtual Device Properties](device-properties.md).

 01. Add any additional properties that you need to explicitly set.
-The **New Device** screen lists only the most commonly-modified properties, but you can click the **Add Property** pull-down menu (at the bottom) to add additional properties:
+The **New Device** screen lists only the most commonly-modified properties, but you can press the **Add Property** pull-down menu (at the bottom) to add additional properties:

     :::image type="content" source="media/device-manager/mac/17-add-property-menu-m76-sml.png" alt-text="Add Property pull-down menu." lightbox="media/device-manager/mac/17-add-property-menu-m76.png":::

-    You can also define a custom property by clicking **Custom...** at the top of this property list.
+    You can also define a custom property by pressing **Custom...** at the top of this property list.

-01. Click the **Create** button (lower right-hand corner) to create the new device:
+01. Press the **Create** button (lower right-hand corner) to create the new device:

     :::image type="content" source="media/device-manager/mac/18-create-button-m76.png" alt-text="Create button.":::